-- We make the case for using an R-tree index for storing trajectory line segments. - Given a set of candidate line segments returned from the R-tree, we propose methods to filter out line segments that are not part of the query result set. - We propose decreasing index resolution to exploit the trade-off between the amount of index overlap and the number of entries in the index by exploring three trajectory splitting strategies. - We demonstrate that, for in-memory queries, lower-bounding the index resolution is more important than minimizing the volume of hyperrectangular minimum bounding boxes (MBB), and thus index overlap. - We evaluate our proposed algorithms using both realworld and synthetic datasets for both 3-D and 4-D trajectory data (i.e., the temporal dimension plus either 2 or 3 spatial dimensions).
+- We propose algorithms to solve the two types of inmemory distance threshold searches above. - We make the case for using an in-memory R-tree index for storing trajectory line segments. - Given a set of candidate line segments returned from the R-tree, we propose methods to filter out line segments that are not part of the query result set. - We propose decreasing index resolution to exploit the trade-off between the volume occupied by the trajectories, the amount of index overlap, the number of entries in the index, and the number of candidate trajectory segments to process by exploring three trajectory splitting strategies. - We demonstrate that, for in-memory searches, lowerbounding the index resolution is more important than minimizing the volume of MBBs, and thus index overlap. - We parallelize the distance threshold search in a shared-memory environment using OpenMP and show that high parallel efficiency can be achieved. - We evaluate our proposed algorithms using both realworld and synthetic datasets for both 3-D and 4-D trajectory data (i.e., the temporal dimension plus either 2 or 3 spatial dimensions).

 This paper is organized as follows.
-In Section II, we outline related work.
-Section III defines the distance threshold query.
+Section II discusses related work.
+Section III defines the distance threshold search problem.
 Section IV discusses the indexing method.
-In Section V we present our algorithms and present an initial performance evaluation in Section VI.
-Section VII motivates, proposes, and evaluates methods to filter the candidate line segments.
-Section VIII presents and evaluates methods to split trajectories to reduce index resolution for efficient query processing.
-Finally, Section IX concludes the paper with a brief summary of findings and perspectives on future work.
+Section V details our algorithms.
+Section VI presents results from an initial performance evaluation of the two distance threshold searches outlined above.
+Section VII motivates, proposes, and evaluates methods for filtering the candidate line segments.
+Section VIII presents and evaluates methods for splitting trajectories to reduce index resolution for efficient query processing.
+Finally,

+Section IX concludes the paper with a brief summary of findings and perspectives on future work.